dkeschool/WiproAssignment/README.md

 Technical Feature:
 -----------------

-1- It has used the recycler view for smooth scrolling of the list.\n 2- Glide for fast image loading with disk cache management and resource pooling in a simple and easy way.
+1- It has used the recycler view for smooth scrolling of the list.
+2- Glide for fast image loading with disk cache management and resource pooling in a simple and easy way.
 3- Used Andorid Jetpack library for MVVM pattern with Live Data.
 4- Used retrofit, rx library for API hitting and Gson class Json parsing.